 These investigations pose complex questions and call for a sophisticated knowledge, strategy, and experience to defend.

-Our False Claims/Qui Tam defense team is headed by Ronald Friedman, a former federal prosecutor with over 20 years federal prosecutorial experience, and Brett Elliott, who led several False Claims Act investigations during her time as a trial attorney in the Fraud Section at the U.S. Department of Justice’s Civil Division in Washington D.C., where the nation’s most significant False Claims Act cases are developed and civilly prosecuted.
+Our False Claims/Qui Tam defense team is headed by Ronald Friedman, a former federal prosecutor with over 20 years federal prosecutorial experience, and Brett A. Elliott, who led several False Claims Act investigations during her time as a trial attorney in the Fraud Section at the U.S. Department of Justice’s Civil Division in Washington D.C., where the nation’s most significant False Claims Act cases are developed and civilly prosecuted.

 At Karr Tuttle, Ron and Brett have combined their experience to successfully assist corporations and individuals responding to such investigations.
 Their experience includes defense in the healthcare and construction industries, and their experience includes all aspects of defense, from conducting an internal investigation on behalf of a business, to formulating a response strategy to the investigation, and successfully interacting with the government to address and resolve the matter.